Horisumi – Kian Forreal

 If anything, my work is a tribute to them

 I focus on and specialise in Traditionalist Japanese Style tattoo (Irezumi), with my preference being Japanese bodysuits i.e: large works such as full back, sleeve, ribs, chest and legs all joined together using seasonal and natural elements.
 I very much prefer starting with a full backpiece and building the bodysuit from that.
 I give priority for clients wanting bodysuits starting with full backs.
 The wait times for this is substantially shorter than starting with a sleeve or something smaller.
 That said, I do enjoy all Japanese tattooing and am more than happy to do a 1/2 sleeve with chest as a starter piece if that is what you are after… I love it all so please don’t hesitate to contact me with your design ideas!

 If you have already been tattooed by me with large work you do not need to wait again and usually only have to wait for the next available slot to get a consult.
 Wait times for getting tattooed by Horisumi

 For more in-depth information of Horisumi – Kian Forreal please visit his personal website – www.kianforreal.com

-Email me through the contact form on the right side of the page for more info and arranging to get on the wait list for a consult, or drop into the shop to have a chat with one of my staff and view my portfolio in person.
+Email me through the contact form for more info and arranging to get on the wait list for a consult, or drop into the shop to have a chat with one of my staff and view my portfolio in person.
 Thank you